-Call or email us and our service manager will get back to you within 24 hours to schedule an in-home visit for a free consultation.
-You will get info on pricing and an accurate estimate with no hidden fees.
+Call us today or email us, and our services manager will get back to you within 24 hours to schedule an in-home visit for a free estimate.
+You will get pricing information and an accurate estimate with no hidden fees.
 Let us help give your basement a whole new look now!

 YES!
 Several options exist to resurface the basement floor, such as: staining, epoxy, and sealing.

 How do you refinish a concrete basement floor?

 There are three basic steps in floor refinishing.
 The 1st step is to prepare the floor, followed by roughing up the surface, and lastly is to apply the refinishing application choice.